AdobeDocs/cc-developer-platform-pages/src/pages/index.md

 ### Many identities

 Creative Cloud developers may identify as _developer_, _scripter_, _entrepreneur_, _business owner_, and yes: _creative_ or _artist_.
-Some have been building with Adobe APIs for many years; others are getting started with their first JavaScript today.
-They come from all over the world.
+Some have worked with Adobe APIs for many years; others are learning their first JavaScript today.

 <TextBlock slots="image, heading, text" width="33%" theme="dark" isCentered />